The original Waterloo Bridge

 At the same time, Rennie was working on Vauxhall Bridge, a little further upstream.
 He was one of the most gifted engineers of his time.
 A builder of canals, harbours, viaducts, tunnels, bridges, and drainage systems, he was a pioneer of the country’s transportation system that enabled the Industrial Revolution.
 He was a mathematician and technician, making designs in his own hand and calculating the costs of each project.

 Rennie appointed Jolliffe & Banks as the contractor.
 The company was part-owned by the engineer Edward Banks, who had been working with Rennie in the construction of canals since 1793.
 The Jolliffe family were quarry-owners.
-Hylton Jolliffe met Banks when the latter was working on an extension of the horse-drawn Surrey Iron Railway that ran from Wandsworth and the two formed Jolliffe & Banks.
+Hylton Jolliffe met Banks when the latter was working on an extension of the horse-drawn Surrey Iron Railway that ran from Wandsworth, and the two formed Jolliffe & Banks.
 In 1803 Jolliffe handed his part of the business to his younger brother, the Reverend William Jolliffe.
 Jolliffe & Banks rapidly expanded to become one of the principal construction companies of the time, working on canals, docks, bridges and lighthouses.
 Their other work in London included the West India and London Docks.
 In the 1820s they formed the General Steam Navigation Company, operating passenger services between the Thames and the Continent.
 Together with Rennie and his sons they were responsible for both Waterloo and Southwark Bridges and the rebuilt London Bridge.
 Banks was knighted for his work.

-Work on the new Strand bridge began in March 1811, with the first stone being laid that October.
+Work on the new Strand bridge began in March 1811, with the first stone laid that October.
 Three years later the Allied Sovereigns were in Britain during the Napoleonic War.
 The work must have particularly interested Emperor Alexander I of Russia because he visited several times and declared it to be the finest masonry in the world.

 Acquiring land for the approaches on each side of the crossing was both costly and time-consuming but the bridge was completed in 1817.
 It consisted of nine elliptical arches of 120 feet span, faced in Cornish granite from Penryn.
 Each pier was decorated with a pair of Grecian Doric columns covered by an entablature.
 The bridge was topped by a balustrade of grey Aberdeen granite, with an alcove for pedestrians above each pier.
 The crossing was level with the Strand on the north bank and a gentle ascent on the Surrey bank, thus making it easy for horse-drawn carriages.
 Tollhouses at each end contained turnstiles through which pedestrians had to pass.

 The final Act of Parliament allowed it to be renamed Waterloo Bridge in honour of the defeat of Napoleon the previous year.
 Large crowds arrived to see the opening by the Prince Regent in June 1817, crossing the bridge accompanied by the Duke of York and Duke of Wellington.
 The ceremony took place on the second anniversary of the battle and the bridge was lined by veterans of the conflict.
 The Prince expressed his desire to knight Rennie but it was declined.
 John Constable was probably present at the ceremony and he later produced several paintings and sketches featuring the bridge.
-It was later famously depicted by Whistler and Claude Monet.
+The bridge was later famously depicted by Whistler and Claude Monet.
 The Italian sculptor Antonio Canova described Waterloo Bridge as the noblest in the world and worth visiting London from Rome for that alone.
 He was struck that so magnificent a structure could have been built by private enterprise and not the work of the government.

 The final cost was in excess of a million pounds, including the purchase of land and buildings and the construction of the approaches.
 The company never made a profit because the relatively small number of prospective customers instead used the toll-free bridges either side at Westminster and Blackfriars to reach the sparsely-populated Lambeth side.
 Waterloo Station was opened as the terminus of the London & South Western Railway at the southern end of the bridge in 1848, providing much-need traffic.
 When omnibuses came into operation in the 1860s, however, they instead carried passengers from the station to the Strand over the toll-free bridges.

 Waterloo Bridge gained a reputation for deaths of various kinds.
-An American entertainer, famed for making dramatic dives, made an elaborate attempt off the bridge in 1841, watched by a large crowd but died in the process.
+An American entertainer, famed for making dramatic dives, made an elaborate attempt off the bridge in 1841, watched by a large crowd, but died in the process.
 One night in 1857 an unknown person lowered a carpet bag from the bridge into the river but it ended up on one of the piers.
 Two watermen found it in the morning, to discover it contained body parts.

 Waterloo Bridge was purchased by the Metropolitan Board of Works for £475,000 in 1878, after which it was opened free of charge at the same time as the footbridges at Cannon Street and Charing Cross.
 Traffic across it doubled thereafter.
 It was in 1878 one of the earliest London thoroughfares to be lit by electric lighting, although the scheme was abandoned due to the high cost.
 It was permanently reinstated in 1897.